nktice/AMD-AI/README.md

 [ ... updates abridged ... ]

 2024-09-11 - Ubuntu 24.04.1 has introduced Linux Kernel 6.8.0-44 Generic, it turns out this kernel is incompatible with amdgpu-dkms .
 I did the normal (daily) `sudo apt update -y && sudo apt upgrade -y` and got errors about amdgpu-dkms not installing, and then in the next reboot Ubuntu wouldn't start (black screen at boot).
 So beware of this upgrade, as things are disasterously broken at the present time.
-Bug report here : https://github.com/ROCm/ROCm/issues/3701
+Bug report here : https://github.com/ROCm/ROCm/issues/3701  -

-2024-09-13 - Issues have resolves with multi-gpu with ROCm 6.2, and so there's some updates to refer to new versions of things ( meant to work with 6.2 ).
-Added adaptations to deal with kernel version vs amdgpu-dkms ( mentioned above ).
+2024-09-13 - Issues have resolved with multi-gpu with ROCm 6.2, and so there's some updates to refer to new versions of things ( meant to work with 6.2 ).
+Added a line edit to one of the ROCm files to get things working.